lobiaminor/dnaEncoding/README.md

 # To-do list

-10B- Comment the number of stacks/number of runs and their average lengths 11- Finish the introduction
+11- Finish the introduction
 13- Conclusion & implementation (this will be more like a fancy readme/instructions on how to use the code) 14- Slides
 15- Add CDF 9/7 (not integer to integer) and quantization afterwards.
 For the quantizer: diff quant step for each level of subbands (set as a parameter)